boostlearn/go-cluster-limiter/README.md

     ConversionRatio: = ConversionRatio * P + (RewardRecently / PassRecently) * (1 – P)

-#### Calculate pass rate
+#### Calculate the ratio of requests pass
-The limiter's flow pass is controlled by the pass rate parameter.
+Whether a request can pass through the limiter is controlled by the pass rate parameter

 The formula for calculating the IdealPassingRate is as follows:

     IdealPassRate : = IdealPassRate * P + ((RewardRecently/RequestRecently)/RewardRate) * (1-P)

-The IdealPassRate has a certain lag, and the real working pass rate needs to be adjusted according to the actual conversion situation.
+The IdealPassRate has a certain lag, and the real working pass rate needs to be adjusted according to the actual achieved reward situation.

 If the current actual reward volume is less than the smoothed ideal reward quantum, the calculation formula of the WorkingPassRate: